RyanLucchese/git-easymode/README.md

 git-easymode
 ===============

-A collection of scripts to make life easier for git users
+A collection of scripts to make life easier for git users using gitflow

 Installation
 ===============